 Lookup_value: this argument is what it says it is — which value are you looking up.
 We are going to be looking up the value entered in F2, click on cell F2 to enter it in the first argument.

-Range_lookup: must the function find and exact match or the closest match.
-For this example. we want the function to search for the exact Serial Number.
+Range_lookup: must the function find an exact match or the closest match.
+For this example, we want the function to search for the exact Serial Number.

 COMING SOON: part 2 using the closest match option!